 Addiction can be described in many ways including physical (dependency) and psychological addiction.
 Let's take a look at what exactly it means -

-Examples of substances prone to cause physical addition are alcohol, nicotine (cigarette smoking) and Opiates (Heroin).
+Examples of substances prone to cause physical addition are alcohol and Opiates.
 The speed with which a person can become addicted to a substance differs with the type of substance in question, the frequency of usage, the intensity of pleasure, the method of use and the individual’s genetic susceptibility.

 The psychiatrist or specialized addiction counselor will ask several questions, including the frequency of substance usage, personal habits, other aspects of his life to determine the symptoms of addiction.

 Diagnostic and Statistical Manual of Mental Disorders (DSM) criteria - As per DSM, a patient diagnosed with substance dependence (an addiction) must have atleast three of the following conditions: